Supporters Club confers Ambassadorial title on Coach Anyanwu

 In his acceptance speech, Coach Anyanwu thanked the supporters Club for finding him worthy of their Ambassadorial title.

-“I salute NFSC for their faith in my potentials and I vow to be a good Ambassador of football development in Nigeria I am passionate about grassroots football /sports development in Nigeria and as a former coach of Arsenal Soccer School in Dubai, I will continue to use my international connection to lure investors to Nigeria for grassroots football development.
+“I salute NFSC for their faith in my potentials and I vow to be a good Ambassador of football development in Nigeria I am passionate about grassroot football /sports development in Nigeria and as a former coach of Arsenal Soccer School in Dubai, I will continue to use my international connection to lure investors to Nigeria for grassroot football development.